alexander-krjuchkov/chess-app/frontend/README.md

 To get started, you need to start dependent services.

-Start the backend as described in [../backend/README.md](../backend/README.md#development-environment-setup).
+Start the backend with other dependent services as described in [../backend/README.md](../backend/README.md#option-2-running-services-individually).

 Don't forget to shut down dependent services after finishing your work.